ShrimpingIt/website_text/src/content/project/blink/build.md

 ![9-pin header][step04]

-A series of copper pins will be used to program and provide power to the Shrimp.
+A series of copper <!-- not copper? --> pins will be used to program and provide power to the Shrimp.
 Find the line of 9 pins encased in black plastic, keeping the strip intact as you slide the 9 pins in.
 Not all of the 9 pins be used in this circuit, but having all 9 in the right place helps you position everything else.

 ***Push the 9-pin header strip into the top left corner of the board, leaving just one empty row at the top of the board***